ioannisa/SecuredAndroidPersistence/README.md

 #### Encryption Details
 * **Algorithm:** AES (Advanced Encryption Standard)
-* **Mode:** CBC (Cipher Block Chaining)
+* **Mode:** GCM (Galois/Counter Mode)
-* **Padding:** PKCS7
+* **Padding:** No Padding (GCM handles it internally)
 * **Key Management:** Managed by Android KeyStore
 * **Key Strength:** 256-bit keys for strong encryption

-AES is a symmetric encryption algorithm widely recognized for its security and performance.
-The combination of AES, CBC mode, and PKCS7 padding ensures that your data is encrypted securely and efficiently.
-Using the Android KeyStore for key management adds an additional layer of security by storing keys in a secure, hardware-backed environment.
+AES in GCM mode is an authenticated encryption algorithm that provides both data confidentiality and integrity.
+This makes it highly secure and suitable for sensitive data.
+Using the Android KeyStore for key management adds an extra layer of security by storing keys in a secure, hardware-backed environment.

 #### Encrypting and Decrypting Raw Data